J-Shahim/portfolio-webpage/src/assets/texts/nasa-project/model9.md

-# NASA Model 9
+# Latch-Gear-Straight-Bevel-Pinion-V2

-This is a generic description for NASA Model 9.
-Replace this text with specific details about the model as needed.
+Description for Latch-Gear-Straight-Bevel-Pinion-V2.
+Replace with details about this part.